Grandpa in his bunker

 Grandpa in his bunker (Бункерный дед; Бункерний дід), also translated as grandpa in a bunker, or bunker grandpa, is an insulting nickname for Russian president Vladimir Putin, which has become an Internet meme in Russia and Ukraine.

 History

 Vladimir Putin was given the nickname "grandpa in his bunker" thanks to the Internet meme "Grandfather, take your pills or you'll get your ass kicked" that appeared as a slogan at rallies in support of opposition politician Alexei Navalny after his arrest in January 2021.
 Navalny's team soon launched an investigation about "Putin's Palace" near Gelendzhik, which reportedly houses a gigantic bunker.
-The investigation comes amid talk of Putin's strict self-isolation during the COVID-19 pandemic.
+The investigation came amid talk of Putin's strict self-isolation during the COVID-19 pandemic.

 Thus, "bunker" was added to the word "grandpa".
 Following the Russian invasion of Ukraine, claims began to circulate about "Putin's bunkers" located in the Ural or Altai, from where the president could conduct the war, which made the nickname "grandpa in his bunker" even more popular.